 - Where education has been an issue for a child or young person, and they have necessarily had to change school, ensure their transition back to their education setting is supported by the setting, the family and promoted with the child or young person;

-- Where there has been another Clinical Commissioning Group (CCG) involved the CCG should be promptly advised of the child's move so that the medical documents can be transferred.
-The child's home CCG should also be informed of the change so that the child's Health Plan can be progressed without delay;
+- Where there has been another Integrated Care Board (ICB) involved the ICB should be promptly advised of the child/young person's move so that the medical documents can be transferred.
+The child/young person's home ICB should also be informed of the change so that the child/young person's Health Plan can be progressed without delay;

 - Ensure that the Placement Team is informed, and where the provider is an independent provider, that notice is given as soon as possible and within the commissioning/contractual arrangements;